Gorebox-Networks/SneakyBeagle_container/README.md

-# SneakyBeagle container
+# SneakyBeagle Container

-Simple docker compose file and Dockerfiles to build a kali container, a Nessus container, a container with a complete toolkit for Red Team operations, and a container with Infection Monkey for continuous pentesting, and attack simulations.
-Made to simplify deployments during pentests, vulnerability scans and Red Team Campaigns.
+This project provides Docker Compose files and Dockerfiles to build various containers, including Kali, Quantum Tunnel, Nessus, a complete Red Team operations toolkit, and Infection Monkey.
+These tools are designed to facilitate pentesting, vulnerability scanning, and Red Team campaigns.

+# Overview
-Exposes ports 2222,5000 and 8834 on the hosting machine.
-Port 2222 is used to SSH into the kali container and port 8834 is used to expose Nessus.
-Infection Monkey exposes port 5000.
+This project exposes ports 2222, 22222, 5000, and 8834 on the host machine.
+Port 2222 is used for SSH access to the Kali container, port 22222 is for the Red Team container, and port 8834 exposes Nessus.
+The Infection Monkey container uses port 5000.
 Settings can be changed in the environment file, see [Step 1](#step-1).
 ==================================================================================================================================================================================================================================================

 ![Kali Build](https://github.com/SneakyBeagle/SneakyBeagle_container/actions/workflows/docker-kali-image.yml/badge.svg)